RWS/studio-api-docs/apiconcepts/translationmemory/setting_translation_memory_access_rights.md

 There are four different access levels for file based TMs:

 * **Administrator**: Can perform any TM-related operation, i.e. read/write, change settings, import/export.
-* **Maintenance**: Can perform operations such as global find/replace in a TM (but no change of TM settings and no import/export).
+* **Maintenance**: Can perform operations such as global find/replace in a TM (but no change to TM settings and no import/export).
 * **Read/Write**: This access level is typically used by translators, who need to be able to add/change TUs and search the TM.
-* **Read-only**: Guest access that allows users to perform TM look-ups.
+* **Read-only**: Guest access that allows users to perform only TM look-ups.

 >[!NOTE]
 >